Mudanjiang Heilongjiang, China Travel Guide

 This section covers important health and safety information for your trip.

-No mandatory vaccinations for most countries.
+Vaccinations are not mandatory for most countries.
 See a travel physician for recommended routine shots (Hepatitis A & B, Typhoid).

 Drink bottled/boiled water.
 Be wary of raw food and street food.
 LifeStraw offers water filtration solutions.